-Purchased / Licensed Software: Software purchased or licensed from a third party that does not require more than minimum incremental effort to achieve expected service capacity; sometimes referred to as Commercial Off-The-Shelf Software (COTS) software.
+Purchased / Licensed Software: Software purchased or licensed from a third party that does not require more than minimum incremental effort to achieve expected service capacity; sometimes referred to as COTS software.
 Purchased or licensed software is an intangible asset and must be capitalized if it meets the capitalization threshold and useful life criteria.
-The category is for purchased software where the State owns the license or has a perpetual license to use the software, if the software is subscription based, it would be reported under the Subscription-Based Information Technology Arrangement (SBITA) category.